 Eskies are social animals and will develop problem behaviors when neglected or under trained they insist on being part of family life.
 Among the most trainable of breeds, the clever, kid-friendly Eskie practically invented the phrase “eager to please.”

 They come in three sizes and I listed them in the small breeds Height: (toy) 9-12 inches, (miniature) 12-15 inches, and the (standard) is 15-19 inches at the shoulder.
 The three sizes range in weight from 6 pounds up to 35 pounds and their life expectancy is 13 to 15 years.

 American Hairless Terrier

 The American Hairless Terrier is a Louisiana native they are a smart, inquisitive, and playful dog that comes in hairless and coated varieties.
 He is a fine choice for allergy sufferers who want a dog with true terrier grit and courage.

-The American Hairless moves with jaunty pep in his step that announces real terrier attitude.
+The American Hairless moves with jaunty pep in his step that announces a real terrier attitude.
 The hairless variety is as hypoallergenic as a dog can get.
-This breed is protective of their humans and make alert watchdogs.
+This breed is protective of their humans and makes a good alert watchdog.
 A good dog with children especially if they are raised with them from puppyhood.
 Great temperament being inquisitive, lively, alert, intelligent, playful, and loving.
 They come in four colors Pink & Gold, Pink & Grey, Pink & Red, and Pink & Black.